open5e/open5e/content/srd/Spellcasting/spell-descriptions.md

 remains the same, however.
 Open fields or a road could be made to resemble a swamp, hill, crevasse, or some other difficult or impassable terrain.
-A pond can be made to seem like a grassy meadow, a precipice like a gentle slope, or a rock-­‐‑strewn gully like a wide and smooth road.
+A pond can be made to seem like a grassy meadow, a precipice like a gentle slope, or a rock-­strewn gully like a wide and smooth road.

 Similarly, you can alter the appearance of structures, or add them where